bytespiller/sidplaywx/README.md

 * When drag & dropping the files, why the playlist sometimes gets cleared?
   * By default, the sidplaywx will enqueue the files if dropped onto the playlist area, and clear (replace) the playlist if they are dropped onto the general player window area.
 This is configurable in the Preferences.
 * Can sidplaywx open archive files?
-  * Yes, but only the Zip format in its simplest form is supported due to wxZip limitation.
+  * Yes, but only the Zip format in its simplest variant is supported due to wxZip limitation.
 * How come the seeking is so slow?
-  * There is a "Fast seeking" option available which pre-renders the entire SID tune in the background.
+  * There is an "Instant seeking" option available which pre-renders the entire SID tune in the background.
 It is disabled by default, but if you enable it you will be able to seek instantly.
-See [release notes](https://github.com/bytespiller/sidplaywx/releases/tag/v0.7.0-beta) of the old release for details on how it works and what are the caveats.
+See [release notes](https://github.com/bytespiller/sidplaywx/releases/tag/v0.7.0-beta) of the old release (note: "Instant seeking" was formerly named "Fast seeking") for details on how it works and what are the caveats.
   * SID tunes are actually small programs and not audio files like for example the MP3, so they have to be emulated linearly as fast as possible until the "seek" target is reached.
     * <details>
         <summary>More details</summary>
         The libsidplayfp library (which sidplaywx uses) focuses on accuracy so it's much slower than e.g., libsidplay2 (which is virtually instantaneous, try it in the DeaDBeeF player on the Linux!).
-FWIW the seeking in the sidplaywx is already separately threaded and bypasses some SID mixing steps, audio rendering etc. so I think it's as fast as possible at the moment, unless you enable the "Fast seeking" option of course).
+FWIW the seeking in the sidplaywx is already separately threaded and bypasses some SID mixing steps, audio rendering etc. so I think it's as fast as possible at the moment, unless you enable the "Instant seeking" option of course).
       </details>
 * Command-line options in sidplaywx?
   * Focus so far is on the GUI experience.
 There exists a [sidplayfp](https://github.com/libsidplayfp/sidplayfp/releases) console-based player in the libsidplayfp repo (not to be confused with a sidplaywx which is unrelated and unaffiliated project).